 Founded in: 2011

 Faasos Food Services Pvt.
 Ltd. is a Pune-based “food on demand” startup.
 Faasos was founded by Jaydeep Barman and Kallol Banerjee in 2011.
-It is an online food ordering platform that currently operates in 16 of the largest Indian cities and takes customer orders on its mobile app and website.
-Faasos has a model which aggregates different restaurant chains and individual restaurants to deliver a large variety of dishes.
-It has succeeded in striking a balance between scale and sustainability.
+It is an online food ordering platform that currently operates in 16 Indian cities and takes customer orders on its mobile app and website.
+Faasos has an operational model wherein it aggregates different restaurant chains and individual restaurants to deliver a large variety of dishes.
+It has succeeded in striking a balance between scalability and sustainability.